 Shutdown threshold

-The production DRXP board has the flag represents it is in overheating state.
-When the FPGA junction temperature is exceeding the threshold, this flag is asserted.
+The production DRXP board has the flag represents it is in overheat state.
+When the FPGA junction temperature exceeds the threshold, this flag is asserted.
 And it triggers the overheating protection.
 This flag prevents the state transition to receiving (transmitting) data until it is de-asserted.
 (This flag prevents the execution of ioctl(DRXPD_INIT)).
-This flag is de-asserted, when the FPGA junction temperature will be less than (user defined threshold – 5) degrees Celsius.
-User can get the status of this flag by calling monitoring function (GET_OVH_FLG).
-And user also can get/set the user defined threshold via GET/SET_OVH_THRESHOLD.
+This flag is de-asserted when the FPGA junction temperature falls below (user defined threshold – 5) degrees Celsius.
+You can get the status of this flag by calling monitoring command (GET_OVH_FLG).
+And you also can get/set the user defined threshold by calling GET/SET_OVH_THRESHOLD.
+The hardware threshold and the shutdown threshold is fixed value.
+User can’t change these values.
 The protection method is different in each threshold.

 User defined threshold

 The default threshold value is 90 degrees Celsius.
-If the FPGA junction temperature exceeds this threshold, DRXP driver initiates reset the logic.
+When the FPGA junction temperature exceeds this threshold, the DRXP driver initiates reset of logic.
 It means that the function of receiving/transmitting ALMA frame is forcibly stopped.
-And driver power down the transceiver and disable Tx ports of SFP+ modules for decreasing power consumption.
+And driver powers off the transceiver and disable Tx ports of SFP+ modules for decreasing power consumption.
 The event of overheating protection is logged in the EEPROM on the production DRXP board.
-In the case of reception mode, when overheating flag is asserted, user application can reads “100” from the eventfd.
+In reception mode, when overheating flag is asserted, user application can reads “100” from the eventfd.
 While the flag is asserted, DRXP driver writes the syslog every 10 seconds.
-If user notices the overheating, please close device file and shuts down your machine.
+When you notice the overheating, please close device file and shuts down your machine.

 Hardware threshold

 The threshold value is 95 degrees Celsius.
-If the FPGA junction temperature exceeds this threshold, FPGA initiates interface reset.
+When the FPGA junction temperature exceeds this threshold, FPGA initiates IF reset.
 It means that the function of receiving/transmitting ALMA frame is forcibly stopped.
-Even in the case that DRXP driver isn’t loaded, this function works.
-If the DRXP driver is loaded, the deriver monitors the overheating register in the FPGA.
+Even if a DRXP driver isn’t loaded, this function works.
+If a DRXP driver is loaded, the deriver monitors the overheating register in the FPGA.
 And when it detects the hardware protection, the event of overheating protection is logged in the EEPROM on the production DRXP board.
-In the case of reception mode, when overheating flag is asserted, user application can reads “101” from the eventfd (*1).
+In reception mode, when overheating flag is asserted, user application can reads “101” from the eventfd (*1).
 While the flag is asserted, DRXP driver writes the syslog every 10 seconds.
-If user notices the overheating, please close device file and shuts down your machine.
+When you notice the overheating, please close device file and shuts down your machine.
 This function is enabled after configuring FPGA stage2.

 (*1) In the case of driver version from 2.0.0 to 2.0.2, eventfd returns “100”.